 Faster Dry Time

 A water based coat dries much faster then the oil base.
 A few coats can be applied and dried all within several hours.
 Everything can be put back in place and the room can be ready to occupy the same day, with no residual odor.
 An oil base coat could take at least 24 hours to dry and a few days for fumes to subside.
-Water base fully cures within 24 hours and will be set for high level traffic, whereas some oil base products can take up to 30 days.
+Water base can be walked on within 24 hours and will be much more quickly ready for high level traffic, whereas some oil base products can take up to 30 days.
 Slower drying may be an advantage for the do it yourselfer because it gives time to correct mistakes.
 For this reason water base finish requires a higher level of skill to apply.
 We’ve been using water based polyurethane at Gemini Floors for many years and find that applying top shelf water based finish properly according to manufacturer instructions always gives consistent results.

 Water based finishes have evolved as manufacturers have developed better chemistry delivering greater resistence to abrasion.
-Improved binders and additives have now made water based floor finishes the most durable.
+Improved binders and additives have now developed high quality water based floor finishes equally as durable as oil based finish.
 With different brands there are various grades of quality with top level products being the most durable.
-Top shelf products like Bona Traffic & StreetShoe have been tested to be up to 5x as durable as oil floor finishes.
+Top shelf products like Bona Traffic & StreetShoe have been tested to be equally or even more durable than oil floor finishes.
 Some customers have reported that their floors finished with Bona Traffic are still looking new after 10 years.
 At Gemini Floors we recommend the best quality products for long lasting endurance.
 We still always recommend protecting your floor by frequent cleaning of dirt and grit and placing throw rugs on high traffic areas.

 Clear Finish Maintains Original Color